Back to Moen Guides

 Enable Moen Action in Google Home

 Open the Google Home app and go to Settings then Works with Google.
 Search for U by Moen or Moen.
 Tap the Moen result and tap Link Account.
 Sign in with the same Moen account credentials used for Alexa.
 After linking Google Home will import all Moen devices including the faucet.
-Say Hey Google sync my devices to ensure the faucet appears in the Google Home device list.
+Say Hey Google sync my devices to make sure the faucet appears in the Google Home device list.
 Both the Alexa and Google links use your Moen account but maintain separate authorisation tokens so they do not interfere with each other.

 3